Avukana Buddha statue: Legends

-While the statue is often said to been made at the behest of King Dhatusena, another theory is that it was done by an individual named Barana.
+While the statue is often said to have been made at the behest of King Dhatusena, another theory is that it was done by an individual named Barana.
 There is another nearby standing statue of the Buddha, quite similar to the Avukana statue, at Sasseruwa.
-According to legend, the two statues are the result of a competition between a stone sculpting guru (master) and gola (pupil).
+According to legend, the two statues are the result of a competition between a stone sculpting guru (master) and a goal (pupil).
 The story goes that the master constructed the Avukana statue, while the pupil made the statue at Sasseruwa.
 The first to complete his statue had to notify the other by ringing a bell.
 The master managed to complete his statue first and won the competition.
 This is said to be why the Sasseruwa statue is unfinished.
-The Avukana statue is considered to be the better of the two, and similarities between them have led historians to believe that the story is actually true.
-However, that is a mere legend as the Sasseruwa stature was built nearly four hundred years prior to the Avukana Buddha image.
-Reswehera Rajamaha Vihara is an ancient temple which was built by the king Devanampiya Tissa (307-267 BC).
+The Avukana statue is considered to be the better of the two, and the similarities between them have led historians to believe that the story is true.
+However, that is a mere legend as the Sasseruwa statue was built nearly four hundred years before the Avukana Buddha image.
+Reswehera Rajamaha Vihara is an ancient temple that was built by King Devanampiyatissa (307-267 BC).